molily/molily.de/_posts/2020-11-21-testing-angular.md

 );
 ```

 After answering the request with a server error, we check that the error is passed through.
-The `error` handler receives a `HttpErrorResponse` object that reflects the `ErrorEvent` as well as the status information.
+The `error` handler receives an `HttpErrorResponse` object that reflects the `ErrorEvent` as well as the status information.

 ```typescript
 if (!actualError) {